pyobs/pyobs-docs/source/cli.rst

 3. Provide the username and password in the environment variables **PYOBS_USERNAME** and **PYOBS_PASSWORD**, respectively.
 The server can be defined via **PYOBS_SERVER**.

+.. _cli-pyobsd:

 *pyobsd* daemon
 ---------------
 The :program:`pyobsd` command can automatically start and stop multiple modules, if their configuration files are all stored in a single directory.

 Commands
 ********